netxms/netxms-doc/admin/installation.rst

   * loginFormImageMargins - margins in px around custom login image (default: 10)
   * server - server DNS name or IP (default: 127.0.0.1)

-There are multiple ways to set the connection configuration from WebUI to NetXMS server.
+There are multiple ways to set the connection configuration from WebUI to |product_name| server.
 Configuration is checked in this order:

   1. Using JNDI.
 Environment should be set like nxmc/NAME for example: nxmc/server